Nepex/poll-runner/README.md

 Create 'poll_runner' database or run create-db.sql (located in poll-runner-api/create-db/) in query tool.

-Run create-tables.sql (located in poll-runner-api/create-db/) in query tool to create required tables.
+Run create-tables.sql (located in poll-runner-api/create-db/) in query tool to create required tables, also inserts the admin account.

 CD into /poll-runner-api and run `npm i` then `node index.js`